Biomedical Engineering and Applied Medical Technology Scholarly Concentration

 In the Biomedical Engineering and Applied Medical Technology Scholarly Concentration, medical students develop their understanding and application of biomedical engineering for the ethical design, development and translation of medical and related technologies.
 Students have opportunities to understand and advance the design and translation of medical and related technologies into clinical settings through interactions with engineering teams actively translating medical technologies and well as through completion of a scholarly project.
 This concentration is in partnership with Purdue University’s Weldon School of Biomedical Engineering.

-Students will participate at the West Lafayette campus.
-Completion of the scholarly project can be done remotely.
+Students can participate in coursework and related monthly meeting either at the West Lafayette campus or virtually.
+Completion of the scholarly project with a faculty mentor in biomedical engineering can be done in West Lafayette or Indianapolis.

 Curriculum and Timeline